db7894/jekyll-now/experience.md

 ![ASHMC 2018-2019](https://github.com/db7894/db7894.github.io/blob/master/images/ASHMC_F18_Compressed-1024x683.jpg)

-I'm really passionate about leadership and trying to make an impact on my campus and the people around me.
+I'm passionate about leadership and trying to make an impact on my campus and the people around me.
 To that end, I currently serve as Diversity Director on the Executive Board of the Associated Students of Harvey Mudd College (ASHMC), HMC's student government.
 In this role, I oversee and help diversity-related groups and organizations in their efforts to create a more inclusive atmosphere on campus, and help support on-campus activities and services designed to promote diversity.
 Two examples of projects I've helped work on include the Riggs Room, a space for diversity groups on Harvey Mudd's campus, and the ASHMC Textbook Library, a service for students to freely borrow and use textbooks for their core and major classes without having to deal with the financial burden of purchasing them.

 During my freshman and sophomore year, I served as Co-President of the Class of 2020, where I put on events to promote interaction and bonding both among students and between students and professors and served as a liaison between students and ASHMC.
 As a member of Senate, I helped craft policy and voted on various proposals from funding/budgeting requests to changes to ASHMC's constituation.